-2.9 (1) If a provisional active registrant does not remedy the application for registration within the time period stipulated by the committee, then CVBC Bylaws Part 2 - Registrant approved 4 December 2017 7

-- subject to subsection (2), the registrar may cancel the provisional active registration without further notice. - (2) Despite this section, on application the committee may exempt an applicant from the terms imposed pursuant to section 2.8. - (3) If a provisional active registrant fails to follow a limit or condition set by the committee under section 2.8, the committee may, after giving the registrant an opportunity to be heard: - (a) revoke the registrant's provisional active registration, or - (b) impose a further limit or condition on the practice of the provisional active registrant.
+- 2.9 (1) If a provisional active registrant does not remedy the application for registration within the time period stipulated by the committee, then subject to subsection (2), the registrar may cancel the provisional active registration without further notice. - (2) Despite this section, on application the committee may exempt an applicant from the terms imposed pursuant to section 2.8. - (3) If a provisional active registrant fails to follow a limit or condition set by the committee under section 2.8, the committee may, after giving the registrant an opportunity to be heard: - (a) revoke the registrant's provisional active registration, or - (b) impose a further limit or condition on the practice of the provisional active registrant.